NOLO Local Defense Lawyers

 Specificity and Reasonableness

 You cannot commit a criminal threat if the threat is vague or unreasonable.
 The threat must be capable of making the people who hear it feel as if they might be hurt, and conclude that the threat is credible, real, and imminent.
-If, for example, you threaten to blow up the world unless your bartender doesn't bring your drink to you in time, no reasonable person hearing it would believe the threat was real.
+If, for example, you threaten to blow up the world unless your bartender doesn't bring your drink to you immediately, no reasonable person hearing it would believe the threat was real.
 On the other hand, if you walk into a store with a gun and threaten to shoot the clerk unless she gives you a refund, such a threat is credible and specific.

 The crime of assault, in some states, is very similar to criminal threats.
 An assault occurs when a person either attempts to physically injure someone else, or uses threats of force accompanied by threatening actions.
 Words alone are usually not enough to commit an assault, and some sort of physical action is typically required.
 For example, threatening to punch someone is usually not an assault.
-However, making the threats and then approaching the person threatening manner does qualify as assault.
+However, making the threats and then approaching the person in a threatening manner does qualify as assault.
 So, the same conduct that is considered a criminal threat in one state may be classified as an assault in another.

 A court can impose several possible penalties on someone who was convicted of making criminal threats.
 Depending on the state, a criminal threat can be charged as either a misdemeanor or felony offense.
-While felony offenses are more serious than misdemeanors, either of them can result in incarceration, fines, or other penalties.
+While felony offenses are more serious than misdemeanors, either of them can result in incarceration, fines, and other penalties.

 - Prison or jail.
 Anyone convicted of making a criminal threat faces a substantial time in jail or prison.
 A misdemeanor conviction can result in up to a year in county jail, while felony convictions can impose sentences of five years or more.
 In some instances, a terrorist threat can result in a sentence that lasts decades.